If you have a young child, one of your biggest parenting decisions is likely to be when to start daycare.

 - They are curious about the word around them and like learning and discovering new things.

 - They are beginning to express themselves and can indicate what they want by using signs or attempting to say the occasional word.

 Worst Age To Start Daycare or Kindergarten

-Just as there is no best age to put a baby in daycare, there is no single worst age to start daycare either.
+Just as there is no best age, there is no single worst age to start daycare either.

 So if both parents or caregivers must get back to work, and you find a high-quality daycare, then you shouldn’t feel guilty about sending your baby to daycare even if they are under 12 months of age.